aaron13100/404solution/readme.txt

 = Have you written any other programs?  =

-Please try this website for studying Japanese flashcards.
+Please try this website for studying flashcards.
 [https://ajexperience.com/flashcards/](https://ajexperience.com/flashcards/)

 == Screenshots ==